Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Shedding in Dogs - A Challenge for Everyone

-Caring for dogs means being part of their vibrant cycle – an interplay of seasons that connects us with nature.
-In spring and autumn, when shedding begins, it can sometimes be frustrating to be annoyed by the stray hairs.
-But it is precisely in these moments that our love for these wonderful creatures is shown.
-Because behind every hair we vacuum up, there is the dedication to ensuring the well-being of a loyal companion.
+Caring for dogs means being part of their living cycle – an interplay of seasons that connects us with nature.
+In spring and autumn, when shedding begins, it can sometimes be exhausting to fuss about stray hairs.
+Yet, it is in these very moments that our love for these wonderful creatures shines through.
+For behind every hair we vacuum up, there is a dedication to ensuring the well-being of a loyal companion.

 It's not just about grooming, but the awareness that we are helping them stay healthy and feel good.
 Thus, every brush, every bath, and every extra minute we give them becomes an expression of our affection.
 The rhythm of the year and the small challenges it brings remind us that living with a dog is a dance of life – full of devotion, patience, and unconditional love.

-STEINKRAFT Zeolite for dogs supports during shedding - black dog and lots of dog hair next to it.
+STEINKRAFT Zeolite for Dogs supports shedding - black dog and a lot of dog hair next to it.

-To be honest, we at Steinkraft chose a short-haired dog because we somehow thought these breeds shed less.
+To be honest, at Steinkraft, we opted for a short-haired dog because we somehow thought these breeds shed less.
 Our Labrador Retriever taught us otherwise.
-Never, ever would we trade him for that.
+Never, ever, would we trade him in for that reason.
 That goes without saying.
-But: shedding concerns us.
-The constant scratching irritates dog owners, as do the bald patches, and suddenly dandruff can appear too.
+But: shedding keeps us busy.
+The constant scratching irritates dog owners, as do the balder spots, and suddenly dandruff can appear too.

 That's why we're putting our thoughts on this topic together.

-We wrote this blog post to offer support to dog owners during this shedding season, which can often be a challenging time.
+We wrote this blog post to offer support to dog owners during this shedding period, which can often be a challenging time.

-For many dogs, it is a natural, but sometimes strenuous, phase, and for us as owners, it can quickly become a test of patience when hair ends up everywhere.
-With this article, we want to create a helpful reminder that shedding is more than just a hairy affair – it is part of our beloved four-legged friends' life cycle.
+For many dogs, it's a natural but sometimes strenuous phase, and for us as owners, it can quickly become a test of patience when hair ends up everywhere.
+With this article, we want to create a helpful reminder that shedding is more than just a hairy affair – it's part of the life cycle of our beloved four-legged friends.
 Just like we put away summer clothes and store winter clothes.

 Dog shedding - lots of dog hair on the floor.